wp-plugins/wp-knowledgebase/readme.txt

 = How can I customise the design? =

 You can do some basic presentation adjustments via Knowledgebase > Settings.
 Beyond this, you can completely customise the design via your theme css.
 You can use !important attribute to override the plugin css if needed.

-= Can I use WP Knowledgebase in my Language? =

-Yes, the plugin is internationalized and ready for translation.
-If you would like to help with a translation please [contact me](http://www.enigmaweb.com.au/contact)

 = Can import/export WP Knowledgebase data? =